-HOLY COMMUNION PENS - an interesting chapter Italy's in penmaking history
+HOLY COMMUNION PENS - an interesting chapter in Italy's penmaking history

 In Catholic countries the day of the First Holy Communion is a very important passage in the life of kids.
 It formalizes their official entry into the Catholic community and for the first time in their life, they are allowed to participate in the ritual of the Holy Communion and share the symbolic meaning of it.